-It is projected the number of Americans older than 65 will double by 2060.
+It is projected the number of Americans older than 65 will double in the next few decades.
 A rise in the number of aging adults also means a rise in the need for caring for those adults.

 Caring for older individuals requires understanding, patience, and love.
 And while it can be challenging juggling caregiving for senior citizens with the rest of your life demands, it can also be rewarding and fulfilling.